jackChauT/CT_ClinicApps/readme.md

 ## Into and reminder
 - The program is using React native expo.
 - Please download expo app first.
+- In order to install Expo CLI you will need to have Node.js (recommend the latest stable version)
 ## Installation
 ### Clone
 - Clone this repo to your local machine using `https://github.com/jackChauT/CT_ClinicApps`